fbpx

 Car summarises the #3 as “a perfectly-fine-if-not-amazing-in-any-area kind of car hampered by clunky tech”, while Sam Burnett at Top Gear concludes that “it’s all rather style led without being at all distinctive”.

-As of November 2024, the Smart #3 holds a New Car Expert Rating of A with a score of 78%.
-It scores top marks for its excellent safety rating and zero tailpipe emissions, while running costs are also low.
+As of August 2025, the Smart #3 holds a New Car Expert Rating of A with a score of 76%.
+It scores top marks for its excellent safety rating and zero tailpipe emissions, while running costs are also low and warranty coverage is good.
 However, media review scores have been poor, which stops the #3 from rivalling the very top-rated cars in the Expert Rating Index.

 Smart #3 highlights